Curbside Composting Program

 The weight of the typical American family’s trash is made up of 30% compostable material, so taking part in the pilot program can greatly reduce the amount of material your household sends to the landfill.
 When organic material is sent to the landfill instead of being composted, it creates potent greenhouse gases such as methane, which contribute to climate change.

 The City of Athens recognizes the importance of reducing the amount of waste that is sent to the landfill and increasing opportunities for composting in its Sustainability Action Plan.
-This pilot program, which the City plans to eventually launch as a city-wide service if successful, will help Athens reach its 2020 goal of diverting 50% of organic material generated by residents from the landfill.
+This program will help Athens reach its 2020 goal of diverting 50% of organic material generated by residents from the landfill.

 The Athens-Hocking Solid Waste Management Plan Update draft also includes a goal to reach a 25% diversion rate for Athens and Hocking Counties within 5 years.
 This project will help the solid waste district reach its diversion goal.